mingwu-li/forward/README.md

 It supports dynamical systems in both the first-order and the second-order forms.
 In particular,
 * For first-order systems, numerical integration solvers of MATLAB are used for performing forward simulation.
-* For second-order systems, Generalized alpha and Newmark integration schemes are used for performing forward simulation.
+* For second-order systems, Generalized alpha and Newmark integration schemes combined with Newton's iteration are used for performing forward simulation.

 Automatic construction of adjoints for first-order systems is supported as well.
 Please refer to [1-2] for more details about the automatic generation of adjoints.